sdziallas/comp55/docs/labs/10-Timer.md

 ## Final required addition

-At this point I'm guessing that you probably want some way to get rid of these green squares using the ball.
+At this point, I'm guessing that you probably want some way to get rid of these green squares using the ball.
-While there are many ways for checking to see if a ball and rectangle overlap, that's not really part of this course, so I'm going to explain a very simple way of checking to see if the ball may have hit a square.
+While there are many ways for checking to see if a ball and rectangle overlap, that's not part of this course, so I'm going to explain a very simple way of checking to see if the ball may have hit a square.

-One thing you can do is that for every red ball, when it's their time to move, check a point just outside of the ball and call ```getElementAt```.
+One thing you can do is that for every red ball - when it's their time to move, check a point just outside of the ball and call ```getElementAt```.
 If the object that is given back is an ```instanceof``` a ```GRect```,